The problem

 Transparency and accountability

-Governance must be concrete.
+Governance must be explicit and enforceable.
 Communities set their own moderation rules.
 Federated nodes coordinate through open, negotiated agreements.
 Algorithms and policies are visible and contestable.
 Trust comes from openness, not promises.

 -